OlivierLD/raspberry-coffee/Bluetooth/src/main/arduino/README.md

 - Drag a "Arduino Uno R3" on the empty center pane
 - Click the "Code" button in the toolbar (on the right)

 ...And you're good to go!
-You even have a cool Blockly option.
+You even have a cool [Blockly](https://developers.google.com/blockly) option.

+---